Kozea/Radicale/DOCUMENTATION.md

 ### 2.0.0 - Little Big Radish

 This feature is not compatible with the 1.x.x versions.
-See [http://radicale.org/1to2/](#documentation/migration-from-1xx-to-2xx) if you want to switch from 1.x.x to 2.0.0.
+Follow our [migration guide](#documentation/migration-from-1xx-to-2xx) if you want to switch from 1.x.x to 2.0.0.

 - Support Python 3.3+ only, Python 2 is not supported anymore